 - You can only able to apply for a scholarship once per academic year per offer of a place on a qualifying course.

-- You are only eligible to apply for a scholarship if you are due to enrol on the first year of your course in January or September 2020 or January 2021.
+- You are only eligible to apply for a scholarship if you are due to enrol on the first year of your course (or year 2 or 3 if you've been offered advanced entry) in January or September 2020 or January 2021.
 If you are due to enrol onto the second, third or fourth year of your course in September 2020 or January 2021 or if you are repeating your first year of study you are not eligible to apply.

 - You must be a new international or EU student starting a new course.
 We cannot consider applications from students who are currently studying at NTU unless progressing onto a new course.